 With only modest application of brain and wallet though, you can significantly increase your visual presence on the road and reduce your chances of becoming a statistic.
 NZ law requires you to have a red or yellow rear reflector of at least 35sq.cm in area and either yellow reflectors on the front and rear of the pedals (clearly SPD pedals are not standard issue at bureaucracy central) or reflective straps on your lower legs - at any time of the day or night.
 At night you also need a white or yellow 'steady-Eddie' front light and a steady or flashing red tail light.
 Both must be visible from at least 100 metres.
 You can supplement your steady front light with a white or orange flashing number.
 Slightly draconian to us free spirited velo-warriors but a sensible minimum requirement, although it does over simplify the variables.

 You'll want a grunty LED flashing tail light to reduce the chances of being collected from behind.
 The light and battery technology leaps forward in giant Neil Armstrong-like steps.
 High spec models are as bright as car lights.
-So if your current light is more than a few years old it maybe time to shout yourself a new, brighter, safer model.
 The recognised brands offer plenty of options.
 Ground Effect stocks selected models from Leyzne.
 USB rechargeable and standard penlight versions all last a long long time between charges.
 Mount the light high on your seat post.
 Avoid clipping it to your body or backpack - when you bend forward it's nine tenths useless.

 For off-road riding more really is better.
 As with taillights the technology gets better, and cheaper, each time you blink.
 Modern LED's coupled with lightweight lithium ion batteries turn night into day.
 Even basic models throw out in excess of 1000 lumens.
 Top spec systems deliver over 3000 lumens.
 The resultant light is comparable to Sebastian Loeb's Citroen and will suitably stun errant marsupials in your path.
 Mtbr reviews summarises the options from the major brands.